 Table of Contents

 Thankfully, the Ohio legislature doesn’t require you to prove either of these things.
 As long as you can prove that you were attacked by the defendant’s dog, and that you suffered an injury, you should be able to collect damages.
-It all comes down to what your personal injury lawyer in Cincinnati can prove.

 If you are bitten or attacked by a neighbor’s or stranger’s dog, you may be entitled to some or all the following types of damages: